CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 #### Part 1

 The first thing that will need to be filled in is the **Recipient Email** without this the system will display an error message.
 If you have purchased a Pro subscription you will also have two additional fields a CC Email and a BCC email.
 Next you have a **Default Subject** option this will display in the email subject followed by the submitters subject if you have chosen to display this option.
 Next is the **Mail From** option where you can choose to have the email sent by the **Contact Form User** or by the **Joomla Mail Settings**.
 In some cases you have will have to use the **Joomla Mail Settings** for the system to work correctly due to hosting or service provider restrictions.

-Next you have an option to chose the format you wish the emails to be sent in.
-If you are using the core version you will only have the **No HTML** option but for Pro users you will have two additional options of **Basic HTML** and **Rich HTML**.
+Next youhave an option to chose the format you wish the emails to be sent in.
+If you are using the core version you will only have the **No HTML** optionbut for Pro users you will have two additional options of **Basic HTML** and **Rich HTML**.
 The last option in Part1 is **Redirection** after the mail has been successfully sent.
 The **Core** version gives you two options the first one is to return to the **Same Page** that the form was submitted on while the second one will return the user to the **Home Page** of your website.
 The **Pro** version has an additional **Cutom URL** option that if chosen will redirect the user to the URL entered in the following **Custom URL** field. *\[Figure-3\]*

 ![Figure-3](images/docs/joomla/extensions/contact/cw-contact-config-general1.png "Figure-3"){.coalaweb-docs}